top of page

 PHD CANDIDATE

-I am a 4th year PhD student in the CDT in NLP.
-My research focuses on privacy implications of sharing smart voice assistants such as Amazon Echo or Google Home in shared spaces.
+I am a final year PhD student in the CDT in NLP.
+My research focuses on privacy implications of sharing smart speakers such as Amazon Echo or Google Home.
+I enjoy being creative with my methods and work directly with participants.
+While the subject of my current research are voice assistants, I am mainly interested in the human involvement in technology.

-I am part of the Technology Usability Lab in Privacy and Security (TULiPS).
+I am part of the Technology Usability Lab in Privacy and Security (TULiPS) and RAD lab.

 Research Interests: